The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

-In Figure~\ref{fig:prosumer_distribution}\footnote{Figure 6 contains information not for all 362 RECs from our database but for RECs with the available information.}, we observe that the most common prosumer/producer category is public prosumers—typically represented by municipal buildings.
+In Figure~\ref{fig:prosumer_distribution},\footnote{Figure 6 contains information not for all 362 RECs from our database but for RECs with the available information.} we observe that the most common prosumer/producer category is public prosumers, typically represented by municipal buildings.
 Standalone systems are reported for 61 RECs, while rooftop installations owned by SMEs and residential prosumers are reported for 42 and 36 RECs, respectively.
 In contrast, only 22 RECs report involving NPO prosumers.
-The higher number of RECs with public prosumers may be explained by the fact that municipalities are, by far, the most common promoters of RECs in Italy, for whom targeted capital and regional grants are also more accessible.
-In addition, public buildings consume most of their load during daylight hours, making them ideal candidates for maximizing the state incentive on shared energy.
-Accordingly, standalone plants also allow for the maximization of profits due to their greater average installed capacity, especially when balanced with the daytime loads of public, SME, and NPO prosumers and consumers.
-Although residential prosumers have not yet actively participated with their rooftop systems, many residential consumers\footnote{REC consuming members are not the focus of this study.
-Therefore, even though data on REC consumers is available, we do not report it here.} are members of RECs in Italy\footnote{The elaborate discussion on equity concerns and private citizen participation in Italian RECs can be found in Koltunov \citeyearpar{koltunovENERGYCOMMUNITIESINSTITUTIONS2025}.}.
+The higher number of RECs with public prosumers may be explained by the fact that municipalities are, by far, the most common promoters of RECs in Italy, for whom targeted national and regional grants are also more accessible.
+Moreover, public buildings consume most of their load during daylight and off-peak hours (see Fig. \ref{fig:avg_daily_energy_jan}, \ref{fig:avg_daily_energy_apr}), making them ideal candidates for maximizing the state incentive on shared energy (see \nameref{sec: Appendix B} and Koltunov et al. \citeyearpar{koltunov2025financing}).
+Besides, standalone plants also allow for maximization of profits due to their greater average installed capacity, especially when balanced with the daytime loads of public, SME, and NPO prosumers and consumers.
+Although residential prosumers have not yet actively participated in RECs with rooftop systems, many residential consumers\footnote{REC consuming members are not the focus of this study.
+Therefore, even though data on REC consumers is available, we do not report it here.} are members of RECs in Italy\footnote{The elaborate discussion on equity concerns and private citizen participation in Italian RECs can be found in Koltunov \citeyearpar{koltunovENERGYCOMMUNITIESINSTITUTIONS2025}.}.\\